idvorkin/idvorkin.github.io/_d/anxiety.md

 1. Proactively reminder to look at a larger time frame.

-#### Pain=Anxiety narrows perspective to resolve immediate danger.
+#### Narrows perspective to resolve immediate danger.

-Anxiety, being pain, reduces the perspective, and this leads to increased stress and suffering.

-### Prophylactics - Preventive Medicine

-#### Perspective

-Anxiety, being pain, reduces the perspective, and this leads to increased stress and suffering.
+Anxiety, being pain, reduces the perspective, and this leads to the suffering of stress

 1. Detection, as it's a sub concious process that happens
 2. Remind ourselves of the larger time dimension and then many aspects of our lives.